Villa Romana del Casale: History

-The reasons seem to be twofold: first of all the renewed importance of the provinces of proconsular Africa and Tripolitania for grain supplies to Italy, while Egyptian production, which had up to then satisfied the needs of Rome, was sent to Constantinople (new imperial capital from 330); Sicily consequently assumed a central role on the new trade routes from Africa.
+The reasons seem to be twofold.
+Firstly, the renewed importance of the provinces of proconsular Africa and Tripolitania for grain supplies to Italy, when Egyptian production, which had up to then satisfied the needs of Rome, was sent to Constantinople, the new imperial capital from 330.
+Sicily consequently assumed a central role on the new trade routes from Africa.
 Secondly, the more affluent classes, of equestrian and senatorial rank, began to abandon urban life by retreating to their possessions in the countryside, due to the growing tax burden and the expenses they had to pay for cities.
 The owners also looked after their own lands, which were no longer cultivated by slaves, but by colonists.
 Considerable sums of money were spent on enlarging, beautifying and making the villas more comfortable (e.g. Villa Romana del Tellaro).

 The owner's identity has long been discussed and many different hypotheses have been formulated.
 Some features such as the Tetrarchic military insignia and the probable Tetrarchic date of the mosaics have led scholars to suggest an imperial owner such as Maximian.
-However, scholars now (2011) believe that the villa was the centre of the great estate of a high-level senatorial aristocrat.
+Other scholars believe that the villa was the centre of the great estate of a high-level senatorial aristocrat.

 Three successive construction phases have been identified; the first phase involved the quadrangular peristyle and the facing rooms.
 The private bath complex was then added on a north-west axis.
 In a third phase the villa took on a public character: the baths were given a new entrance and a large latrine.
 A grand monumental entrance was built, off-axis to the peristyle but aligned with the new baths' entrance in a formal arrangement with the elliptical (or ovoid) arcade and the grand tri-apsidal hall.
 This hall was used for entertainment and relaxation for special guests and replaced the two state halls of the peristyle (the “hall of the small hunt” and the “diaeta of Orpheus”).
 The basilica was expanded and decorated with beautiful and exotic marbles.